 What's something you're not good at doing?
 Work to improve it and give your brain some flexibility.
 Try a variety of challenges instead of sticking to one particular area.
 It's never too late to try something new.

-To learn more about living well with dementia, you can download our Heads Up for Healthier Living brochure (print-friendly version), for people living with Alzheimer's disease and their families.
-Even if you have another type of dementia, the tips and strategies in this brochure can help you live well.
+To learn more about living well with dementia, you can download our Heads Up for Healthier Living brochure (print-friendly version), for people living with dementia and their families.
+The tips and strategies in this brochure can help you live well.

 Play games that involve your mind